hybridgroup/tinyglobo/balloons.md

 Use 2 big clips to hold them shut while filling to needed buoyancy.

+## Stretching

+The balloons need to be stretched by being completely filled approximately 24 hours before flight.

+During assembly of the balloon cluster, some helium will be released from each balloon in order to achieve the target lift per balloon.

+This will leave room for the helium to expand within each balloon during ascent without the balloon bursting.

 ## Calculate lift

-Full payload of the TinyGlobo / 4 + 3g == Target lift per balloon
+Full payload weight of the TinyGlobo + 7 grams "free lift" is the total net lift needed.

+Total net lift divided by 4 == net lift per balloon

-Clip weight minus (target lift per balloon / 4) == the weight to be shown on scale when filling balloons.
+Clip weight minus net lift per balloon == the weight to be shown on scale per balloon when filling with helium.

+## Calibrate balloons

+Now carefully release some helium from each balloon in order to achieve the net lift.
+Do not release too much at once or you run the risk of underfilling.

+If the balloons are too full, they risk bursting when they reach higher altitudes.

+If the balloons are not full enough, they might not provide enough lift to reach the higher altitudes needed.

 ## Connecting balloons